Meet ENR's National Top 20 Under 40

 Vice President, THOR Design Plus

-Driven professional and role model empowers high-performing teams and client satisfaction through design, and pushes industry changes in career and pay fairness for women and people of color.
+A driven professional and role model in architecture, she empowers high-performing teams and client satisfaction through design, and pushes industry changes in career and pay fairness for women and people of color.

 Noopur Jain